 3. Tank Française

 The Française is the Tank reimagined for modern daily wear.
-Launched in 1996, it departs from the classic Tank design in two key ways.
-The case is squarer with sharper edges, and an integrated chain-link bracelet replaces the traditional leather strap.
+First launched in 1996 and revisited by Cartier in recent years, it departs from the classic template in two ways: a squarer case with sharper edges, and an integrated chain-link bracelet in place of the leather strap.

-The bracelet, which recalls the treads of a military tank when viewed from above, gives the Française a sportier and more contemporary presence than any other reference in the lineup.
-Available in steel, two-tone, and gold, with quartz movements in smaller sizes and automatic calibers in larger references.
+That bracelet, which recalls a tank’s treads seen from above, gives the Française a sportier, more contemporary presence than any other reference in the lineup.
+It comes in steel, two-tone, and gold.

 - Case size: Small (28 x 23mm), Medium (30 x 25mm), Large (36 x 30mm)